 COMMUNICATION STYLE

 Koreans bow to one another when greeting and departing.
 Greetings are generally considered most important during the first meeting.
 Subsequent meetings usually involve more of a slow, polite nod.
 With foreigners, a handshake and small bow is acceptable.
-When speaking to one’s elder it is generally considered disrespectful to make direct eye contact.

 SOCIAL STRUCTURE AND FAMILY